 Set : Paying for My Education - 7th Grade

 Anyone can go to college!
-It may seem expensive, but there are many ways to pay for it that help make sure you and your family don’t pay more than you can.
-Most scholarships and grants are available to high school or college students, but there are a couple that you should consider now:
+It may seem expensive, but there are many ways to pay for it that help make it more affordable for students and families.
+Most scholarships and grants are available to high school or college students, but there are a couple that should be considered now:

-It’s important to understand the different kinds of aid you can receive.
-Merit-based aid is granted to students based on their good grades, academic performance, or other special abilities and talents such as athletics.
+It’s important to understand that there different kinds of aid students can receive.
+Merit-based aid is granted based on good grades, academic performance, or other special abilities and talents such as athletics.
 Need-based aid is given to students who would not otherwise be able to afford college.
-Your family’s need is based on the FAFSA application you will complete in your senior year when applying to colleges.
+Your family’s need is based on the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) application you will complete in your senior year when applying to colleges.

 Overview of Federal Financial Aid Process